morgam7/pands-weekly-tasks/README.md

 ## Week 8: plottask.py

-we had to write a program that displays (1) a histogram of a normal distribution of 1000 values with a mean of 5 and standard deviation of 2, and (2) a plot of the function h(x)=x3 in the range 0 to 10, on the one set of axes.
+We had to write a program that displays (1) a histogram of a normal distribution of 1000 values with a mean of 5 and standard deviation of 2, and (2) a plot of the function h(x)=x3 in the range 0 to 10, on the one set of axes.

+For the last week's task I got familiar with using numpy and matplotlib.pyplot, which was very useful for the other projects that we are doing this semester.
+I used numpy to generate the datasets and then matplotlib.pyplot to generate the plots.

+This was acutally straighforward enough but I complicated it by mis-reading the task's instructions.
+I thought the two datasets had to be related so that I had to cube the 1000 randomly generated values (Maybe this was exactly what we had to do!
+I'm still not sure) and plot that dataset.
+This caused loads of problems because I got a mental looking plot with the line zigzaging back over itself like a scribble.
+This scribble plot happened becasue the plotting function will go from value to value in the array (which was made up of random numbers) so if I wanted a nice clean line I needed to order the x value array from smallest to largest.
+I could not figure out how to do this.
+I tried to use sorted() but it didn't work.

+Eventually I re-read the instructions and I used a completely different dataset to generate the x values for the second plot.
+I used numpy.array and was able to specify the range.

+After doing that, plotting the datasets was simple enough and I used code from Andrew's labs to make the plots look nice.

 Links that helped this week: